Who Uses Works?

 Who Has Access to a Works Account?

-Faculty and many instructional staff on all University of Minnesota campuses have active accounts and can use Works immediately, even if their college/campus has not yet adopted Works for annual activity reporting.
+Faculty and many instructional staff on all University of Minnesota campuses automatically have active accounts and can use Works immediately, even if their college/campus has not yet adopted Works for annual activity reporting.

 We invite you to explore, provide feedback or ask questions by contacting the Works team at [email protected]